 A home inspector does his or her best to try to find problems that could prove harmful to a homeowner.
-While some potential problems and hazards may be visible to the naked eye, other problems may not be easy to detect with the naked eye.
-These include thing like radon and termites.
-Radon inspections in Cincinnati often turn up nothing dangerous, and termite inspections can vary from area to area, but a thorough inspection for both must be done by the home inspector to protect the current or soon to be homeowner.
+While some potential issues and hazards may be visible to the naked eye, other problems may not be easy to detect with the naked eye.
+These include things like radon and termites.
+Radon inspections in Cincinnati often turn up nothing dangerous, and termite inspections can vary from area to area, but a thorough inspection for both must be done by the home inspector to protect the current or soon to be home owner.
 Both of these problems can prove quite harmful.
 Let’s take a look at each now.

 A home inspector will test a home for radon during home inspections.
 If radon is found to be above acceptable levels in the house, action will be taken to bring the levels down to an acceptable level.
 This is usually a simple process and may include sealing cracks in floors, sealing cracks and pores in walls, and or installing unobtrusive systems that can remove radon from crawl spaces, concrete floors, and basement slabs.

 Home inspectors will also check for termites.
-Although termites can prove beneficial in nature, their presence in a home can be disastrous over time.
-They love to eat wood, which is great for forest ecosystems, as termites will eat dead trees, making space for new trees to grow.
-When they find their food source in the lumber of homes these tiny insects can cause a lot of damage.
+Although termites can prove beneficial, their presence in a home can be disastrous over time.
+They love to eat wood, which is good for forest ecosystems, as termites will eat dead trees, making space for new trees to grow.
+When they find their food source in the lumber, these tiny insects can cause a lot of damage.
 Billions of dollars are spent each year to treat and protect homes from termites.
 Not only can termites cause structural damage to homes, they can also get into food, destroy furniture, and eat up books.
 Although a home inspector may be able to determine if a home has a termite problem, only a successful pest control specialist will be able to treat the problem.